-The Chattahoochee Nature Center boasts 2.5 miles of great hiking trails across the 127 acre property, perfect for beginners and experienced hikers alike.
-All trails feature an abundance of plant and wildlife, year-round birding, and so much more!
-Please keep in mind that every season brings its own unique features, and all flora and fauna described on this page will not be seen year round.
+The Chattahoochee Nature Center boasts 2.5 miles of great hiking trails across the 127-acre property, perfect for beginners and experienced hikers alike.
+All trails feature an abundance of plants and wildlife, year-round birding, and so much more!
+Please keep in mind that every season brings its own unique features, and all flora and fauna described on this page will not be seen year-round.

 Beginner | 0.32 miles

 The Wildlife Walk is on a paved path and is a great choice for visitors who want to see native wildlife up close.
 As you travel along the Wildlife Walk, you will find a beaver swimming in her pond, birds of prey chattering in their aviaries, and a butterfly garden that is bursting with color in the spring and summer months.
 Educational signage along the path will help you learn about the animals you encounter.